Safecast/Retile/README.md

  [![overlay_compare_4x](https://github.com/Safecast/Retile/raw/master/sample/overlay_compare_4x_thumb.png)](https://github.com/Safecast/Retile/raw/master/sample/overlay_compare_4x.png) | [![gmaps_compare_4x](https://github.com/Safecast/Retile/raw/master/sample/osm_compare_4x_thumb.png)](https://github.com/Safecast/Retile/raw/master/sample/osm_compare_4x.png) | [![gmaps_compare_4x](https://github.com/Safecast/Retile/raw/master/sample/gmaps_compare_4x_thumb.png)](https://github.com/Safecast/Retile/raw/master/sample/gmaps_compare_4x.png) | [![mario_compare_4x](https://github.com/Safecast/Retile/raw/master/sample/mario_compare_4x_thumb.png)](https://github.com/Safecast/Retile/raw/master/sample/mario_compare_4x.png) |

 - Nearest neighbor (NN): This provides acceptable results for zooming in by about 2x, but not really beyond that.
 While NN never creates artifacts, it is blocky.
-- Lanczos/Cubic: For images with limited color depth, Lanczos and cubic convolution do not handle the underlying rasterized geometry features very well, and in fact draw attention to that with ringing artifacts.  (note: cubic is not currently supported by Retile)
+- Lanczos/Bicubic: For images with limited color depth, Lanczos and bicubic do not handle the underlying rasterized geometry features terribly well, and in fact draw attention to that with ringing artifacts.
+Bilinear doesn't have the ringing artifacts, but really isn't any better. *(Bicubic not implemented in Retile)*
 - EPX (Scale2x): EPX is sort of a specialized variant of NN with edge detection.
-It significantly outperforms NN, bilinear, bicubic, and Lanczos for these kinds of rasters.
+It outperforms traditional resampling techniques on most rasters that are not photographic imagery.
-- xBRZ: This is not implemented in Retile, and is for comparison purposes.  xBRZ is significantly better than EPX and was the best "pixel art" type resampler I found.
-While not especially noticeable on the overlay image, overall it was able to smooth some smaller features that EPX would miss.
+- xBRZ: xBRZ is similar to, yet significantly better than EPX.
+It was the best "pixel art" type resampler I found.
+The differences between EPX are subtle on the interpolation sample image, but xBRZ is significantly better on the sample OSM tile. *(xBRZ not implemented in Retile)*

-Non-imagery rasters are actually relatively common in GIS.
-Pretty much every "standard" or "road" basemap tile falls into this category, as well as tiles such as the first which is a spatial interpolation of gamma radiation dose rate measurements.

-At any rate, between EPX and Lanczos you should be able to relatively easily extend any tile set by another few zoom levels, even if traditional GIS resampling methods haven't worked for you in the past here.